Imran-Ifty/P-Gen/README.md

 ### 🏗️ Run the Generator

-The `asd` command is used to run the script.
+The `pgen` command is used to run the script.

 1. Open a command prompt or navigate to any folder using the command prompt.
 2. Type the following command to create a new project: